roderickjackson-bradley/socket_io_app/work/w07/d2/01-python-intro/python-intro.md

 # => 'Then you went to the store you like'
 ```

 Want to know if a string contains a substring?
 You don't even need a function for that.
-You can use the special `in` operator to quickly find out if one string appears in another.
+You can use the most excellent `in` operator to quickly find out if one string appears in another.

 ```python
 "eggs" in "green eggs and ham"